Raqqa: Al-Rafiqah

-Al-Rafiqah itself was laid out on a north-south axis, roughly aligned with the qibla.
-A major north-south street connected the Bab Harran in the north with al-Rafiqah's Great Mosque, right at the center of the walled city.
-The mosque is 108x93m, about the same size as the Abbasid mosque built at Baghdad a decade earlier.
+Al-Rafiqah itself was laid out on a north–south axis, roughly aligned with the qibla.
+A major north–south street connected the Bab Harran in the north with al-Rafiqah's Great Mosque, right at the center of the walled city.
+The mosque measures 108×93 m, about the same size as the Abbasid mosque built at Baghdad a decade earlier.
 However, its materials are more sophisticated: whereas the Baghdad mosque was originally made from mud bricks with wooden columns and ceiling, the al-Rafiqah mosque is entirely made out of kiln-fired bricks.
 The roof of al-Rafiqah's mosque was also gabled, in contrast with the flat-roofed Baghdad mosque, showing an influence from earlier Umayyad mosque architecture in Syria, such as the Great Mosque of Damascus.
-The al-Rafiqah mosque was renovated in 1165-6 by Nur ad-Din Mahmud Zengi, but an archaeological sounding revealed that this renovation did not change the basic structure, so its origins can be firmly dated to the Abbasid period.
+The al-Rafiqah mosque was renovated in 1165–6 by Nur ad-Din Mahmud Zengi, but an archaeological sounding revealed that this renovation did not change the basic structure, so its origins can be firmly dated to the Abbasid period.

 The al-Rafiqah mosque represents an important step in the history of mosque architecture.
 Earlier mosques had mostly been repurposed from earlier pre-Muslim structures, like the Great Mosque of Damascus, or featured a very rudimentary design, such as the original mosque at Baghdad.
 The al-Rafiqah mosque was the first to be built entirely from scratch on a coherent plan.
 It had an important influence on later mosque architecture, beginning in 808 when Harun al-Rashid – who was living in Raqqa at the time and would have been familiar with the al-Rafiqah mosque – had the original mosque at Baghdad rebuilt, adopting features of the design at al-Rafiqah.
 Later mosques such as the Great Mosque of Samarra and the Mosque of Ibn Tulun in Cairo also contain traces of its influence.